MicrosoftDocs/azure-devops-docs/docs/pipelines/release/what-is-release-management.md

    of software that is capable of running tasks in the deployment.

 1. **Agent selection**: An automation agent picks up the job.
-   The agents for Azure Pipelines releases are exactly the same as those that run your builds in Azure Pipelines and TFS.
+   The agents for release pipelines are exactly the same as those that run your builds in Azure Pipelines and TFS.
 A release pipeline can contain settings to select an appropriate agent at runtime.